Event

 25 years of Scottish Social Attitudes

-This year, the Scottish Centre for Social Research (ScotCen) will publish the findings from 25 years of the Scottish Social Attitudes survey.
+This year, the Scottish Centre for Social Research (ScotCen) published the findings from 25 years of the Scottish Social Attitudes survey.

 scotland